SyedRazaHasnain/chatql-mcp/README.md

    OPENAI_API_KEY=your_openai_api_key_here
    ```

-5. **Connect to Claude Desktop**
+5. **Connect to your AI client**

+   Choose your preferred AI client:
+   - **🖥️ Claude Desktop** - General use and data analysis
+   - **💻 Cursor AI** - Perfect for development workflows (Recommended for developers!)

-   The server is designed to work with Claude Desktop.
-No need to start it manually - Claude will launch it automatically when you connect!
+   No need to start the server manually - your AI client will launch it automatically!

 ## 🛠️ Available Tools